eitanlees/eitanlees.github.io/_posts/2018-04-04-scipy-stats.md

 ### Shaded Distributions
 A common visualization is a shaded normal distribution to highlight the tails.
-Let's take the fitted ditribution from the previous example and fill in the 95% cofidence regions.
+Let's take the fitted distribution from the previous example and fill in the 95% confidence regions.
 I made a simple `fill_dist` function to aid in the task.

 ```python